K-PaaS/application-platform-guide-eng/user_guide/service/pipeline.md

 ###### <div id='3-2-2-4-4-5'/> 3.2.2.4.4.5.
 Deployment Job Log/History
 1. Logs can be seen in real-time by clicking the "log/history" icon when the deployment job is running.
 ![113]
-2. Go to log check page to check the logs in real-time.
+2. Go to the log check page to check the logs in real-time.
 ![114]
 3. Confirm that the deployment job execution is complete, and verify the history.
 ![115]